 A slow response is a classic example of bad customer service.
 It causes customers to look for another company that will help them faster.
 Whereas, if you respond quickly, you show that you respect their time and value their business.

-If you have a small team and cannot answer every call or email immediately, you can outsource to leading CX specialists like Atidiv.
+If you have a small team and cannot answer every call or email immediately, you can outsource email services to leading CX specialists like Atidiv.
 Recently, we partnered with a U.K.-based online tire retailer and handled over 2,30,000 tickets annually on multiple customer support channels.

 5. Listen Carefully